 - The officer did not advise you of your rights.

-If you’ve been accused and charged with DUI, an experience DUI defense lawyer such as Sevens Legal, APC, can help negotiate to get your charges reduced.
+If you’ve been accused and charged with DUI, an experience DUI defense lawyer such as Sevens Legal Criminal Lawyers, can help negotiate to get your charges reduced.
 A DUI charge has many complications making it difficult to navigate without the help of an experienced and skilled DUI lawyer.
 A DUI lawyer can also help remove the stress and difficulty relating to being accused of a DUI.
-Contact Sevens Legal, APC, today for a free consultation.
+Contact Sevens Legal Criminal Lawyers, today for a free consultation.

 Criminal Defense Attorneys